bids-standard/bids-specification/src/modality-specific-files/task-events.md

 For example for the file `sub-control01_task-nback_run-1_bold.nii.gz`, `<matches>` would correspond to `sub-control01_task-nback_run-1`.

+!!! warning "Caution"

-!!! warning "TSVGZ files SHOULD NOT include a header line (as established by the [common-principles](../common-principles.md#compressed-tabular-files))"
+    TSVGZ files SHOULD NOT include a header line (as established by the [common-principles](../common-principles.md#compressed-tabular-files))

     As a result, when supplying a `<matches>[_recording-<label>]_stim.tsv.gz` file, an accompanying `<matches>[_recording-<label>]_stim.json` MUST be supplied as well.